playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 }
 ```

 That's it.
-All we need is a two dimensional 8x8 array.
-I've not explicitly defined the number of entries in the either dimension of the array because that's one of the idiosyncrasies of JavaScript.
-(It would be possible to say something like _let board = Array(8);_ but it's not clear how much that will benefit performance here - JavaScript is famous for not having the same memory management optimisation of languages like FORTRAN - also note that I didn't need to prepopulate the array with null values, as I would have to with many other languages).
+All we need is a two-dimensional 8x8 array.
+I've not explicitly defined the number of entries in either dimension of the array because that's one of the idiosyncrasies of JavaScript.
+(It would be possible to say something like `let board = Array(8);` but it's not clear how much that will benefit performance here.
+JavaScript is famous for not having the same memory management optimizations of languages like FORTRAN - also note that I didn't need to prepopulate the array with null values, as I would have to with many other languages).

 Let's make a function to add a move to the board.
 We need to see if the location is both in range and not occupied by another number before adding that move: